giomasce/asmc/README.md

  * `test` contains some test programs for the Assembly and C compilers contained in `asmg`.

+ * `diskfs` contains the file that are made available to the virtual file system in `asmg`.

 ## Design considerations

-Ideally everything in `lib`, `asmasm` and `asmg` should be as simple and small as possible.
+Ideally the system seed written in Assembly should be as simple and small as possible.
 Since that is the part that must be already build when the system boots, it should be verifiable by hand, i.e., it should be so simple that a human being can take a printout of the code and of the binary hex dump and check opcode by opcode that the code was translated correctly.
 This is very tedious, so everything that is